 Colonoscopy is one method of screening for colorectal cancer.
 Doctors can also use a range of other invasive and noninvasive alternatives for screening.

 Alternatives to colonoscopy include sigmoidoscopy, which is a less invasive form of colonoscopy, and noninvasive methods, such as stool sample testing.

-Below, we look at the various tests that doctors use to check for colorectal cancer, as well as the official recommendations for screenings.
+Below, we look at the various tests that doctors use to check for colorectal cancer.
+We also outline the official recommendations for screenings.

 Medical professionals use colonoscopy to check the large intestine for abnormalities, often when screening for colorectal cancer.